wmurra/microSBE/README.md

 The difference between the existing "OTF API" and the usbe api is conceptually similar to the difference between a tree-walking-interpreter and a bytecode-executing-vm in interpreted language world.
 For futher explaination see BOOK.md or book/minitable.md.

 ## What is this useful For?:
-μSBE is best suited to embedded usecases examples include:
+μSBE is best suited to embedded usecases, examples include:
 - Wrapping the μSBE kernel in your language of choice to creat a new SBE implementation.
 - Applications that need to process messages but which do not know the schema at compile time (ie network sniffers, node spoofers)
 - Embedded applications without std (bare metal, microcontrollers, no_std Rust)